How Do You Remove Dip Nail Polish

 3. Gently scrape off the remaining dip powder using a cuticle pusher or an orangewood stick.

-4. Repeat the process on all your nails until all the dip powder has been removed.
+4. Repeat this process on all your nails until all the dip powder has been removed.

 5. Wash your hands thoroughly to remove any remaining dip powder.